koutsomi/academic-homepage/content/publications/conferences.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "2"
 +++
+- **Dimitrios A. Koutsomitropoulos** and Dimitrios Vlachogiannis.
+Hands-on Evaluation of Visual Transformers for Object Recognition and Detection.
+In *Proc. of the 37th IEEE International Conference on Tools with Artificial Intelligence (ICTAI 2025)*.
+IEEE, to appear.

 - **Dimitrios A. Koutsomitropoulos** and Savvas Skoulidis.
 Small Language Models are Diligent Learners: Evaluation of Embedding- and Transformer-based Language Models for Text Classification and Recommendation.
 In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*.
 IEEE, to appear.

 - Nikolaos Avrantinis, Andreas D. Andriopoulos and **Dimitrios A. Koutsomitropoulos**.
 How Deep Is Your Chit-Chat?
 A Teacher-Oriented Evaluation of Deep Learning Models for Open-Domain Conversation.
 In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*.
 IEEE, to appear.